femke77/Apollo-Mongo-Blog/README.md

 ## Description ✏️

-A quick and simple blogging application with 1 level of comments for reviewing the technologies necessary for the upcoming project 3 final project.
+A quick and simple blogging application with 1 level of comments built for the purpose of reviewing the technologies necessary for the upcoming UCI FS boot camp final project.

 ## Table of Contents 📖